-We have a powerful network of over 2,500 clients across the institutional, wholesale and retail client sectors.
+We have a powerful network of approximately 2,500 clients across the institutional, wholesale and retail client sectors.
 Our clients include leading global asset managers, hedge funds, insurance companies, central banks, banks and dealers, proprietary trading firms and retail brokerage and financial advisory firms, as well as regional dealers.
-Since the founding of Tradeweb over 20 years ago, we have developed trusted relationships with many of our clients and have invested to integrate with their capital markets technology infrastructures.
+Since the founding of Tradeweb more than 20 years ago, we have developed trusted relationships with many of our clients and have invested to integrate with their capital markets technology infrastructures.
 This has facilitated the collaborative approach we employ to solve our clients' evolving workflow needs.

 We provide deep liquidity pools to the institutional, wholesale and retail client sectors through our Tradeweb Institutional, Dealerweb and Tradeweb Direct platforms.
-We facilitated over \$720 billion in average daily trading volume for the year ended December 31, 2019 across more than 40 products, and we have multi-year agreements with many of our significant dealer clients.

-We are dependent on our dealer clients, some of which are current and former stockholders, to support our marketplaces by providing liquidity on our trading platforms, and certain of our dealer clients may account for a significant portion of our trading volume.
-For the year ended December 31, 2019, the combined year ended December 31, 2018 and the year ended December 31, 2017, 44.8%, 42.2% and 41.3%, respectively, of our revenues were generated by the pre-IPO Bank Stockholders and their affiliates.
+We are dependent on our dealer clients, some of which are also stockholders, to support our marketplaces by providing liquidity on our trading platforms, and certain of our dealer clients may account for a significant portion of our trading volume.
 Market knowledge and feedback from these dealer clients have also been important factors in the development of many of our offerings and solutions.

 Our client sectors are continuing to become more interwoven and we believe we are well positioned to deliver the benefits of cross-marketplace network effects.
 Many of our asset manager, hedge fund, insurance, central bank/sovereign entity and regional dealer clients actively trade multiple products on our platforms.
 In addition, many of the commercial banks and dealers providing liquidity on Tradeweb Institutional are also active traders on Dealerweb, our wholesale platform, and provide odd-lot inventory for our retail client sector.
 We believe that this overlapping of client sectors and asset classes will continue and, in the long-term, will eliminate the distinctions across institutional, retail and wholesale channels.
-For example, in our institutional U.S. credit marketplace, we have integrated over \$10 billion of live streaming retail liquidity.
 Given our technological capabilities, the diversity of our client sectors and the breadth of our products and trading protocols, we believe we are well positioned to capitalize on this emerging trend.